romnn/microgpusim/WIP.md

 #### TODO

+in cycle 116, last issued is warp 1 but should be warp 2

 in cycle 85, we are collecting both operands at once and hence the collector unit becomes non active immediately.

 collector unit [21] Some("STG[pc=216,warp=2]") collecting operand for 0